randsina/tech_task/README.md

 1. Instead of keeping a hash with arrays we can use OpenStruct.
 2. Add tests for different input and output
+3. Improve Regexp to match pages and ip addresses